 The dressing is what makes ties it together and oh how amazing it is!
+It’s the perfect balance of spice, citrus and saltiness to bring the kelp noodles to life.
 Thanks to my sister Vanja for sharing this one with us.
 I hope I’ve done it justice.

 - 1 packet of kelp noodles (450gr)